top of page

 In these pivotal roles, Keir Dullea and Frances Fisher provide just the right amount of love and reserve in their portrayals.
 Similarly, Emmy Rossum, who is much more suited to her role, hits just the right note as the young Audrey.

-As for Jennifer Love Hewitt… her doe eyes, luminescent smile and free-spirited performance evoke just enough memories of Audrey Hepburn to overcome other areas of contrast.
+As for Jennifer Love Hewitt… her doe eyes, luminescent smile and free-spirited performance evoke just enough memories of Audrey Hepburn to overcome any other areas of contrast.

 cast, Jennifer Love Hewitt, Audrey Hepburn, Eric McCormack, Mel Ferrer